Drain water heat recovery systems

 Drain water heat recovery systems capture lost heat from hot water going down the drain and uses it to pre-heat cold water entering your water heater, as illustrated in the diagram to the right.
 The result is less energy is needed to heat water to the desired temperature.
 Energy is saved when you are using hot water at the same time it is flowing down the drain, during a shower for example.
 This is known as simultaneous flow consumption.

-A typical drain water heat recovery system can reduce your water heater’s energy consumption by up to 25 per cent.
+A typical drain water heat recovery system can reduce your water heater’s energy consumption by up to 25%.
 Less energy consumption means lower energy bills for you.

 Extend the life of your water heater

 Since the cold water entering your water heater is pre-heated by the drain water heat recovery system, the water heater does not have to work as hard to heat the water so your water heater may last longer.

 A drain water heat recovery system is compatible with any type of water heating system and as technology changes over time, your drain water heat recovery will reduce the energy consumption of any future water heating system you choose for your home.

 A drain water heat recovery system is made of copper, has no moving parts, and requires no regular maintenance.
 The system has a product life of well over 30 years.
 Once it is installed, you can simply forget about it and enjoy the reduced energy consumption and utility bill savings it provides.

 Drain water heat recovery systems are recommended for homes with basements that have higher than average hot water consumption, usually consisting of 3 or more people.
 If your household’s primary method of washing is taking a bath over a shower, the technology may not be right for you.
 The greatest energy savings can be achieved if all the occupants in the house take showers.